UoLpharma/PBPKmodelling_DDI_ART_AdultHumans/README.md

-# University of Liverpool Pharmacology  - DDI ATZ RTV & RIF PBPK model
+# University of Liverpool Pharmacology  - DDI_ATZ_RTV_RIF

 ## Aim
 This PBPK model aims to simulate the drug-drug interactions (DDIs) between Rifampicin (RIF) and Ritonavir-boosted Atazanavir (ATV/r), focused on the main enzymes and transporters involved in these drugs metabolism.
 Furthermore, to provide simulations of potential dose adjustments to overcome the RIF induction effect.

 ## Drug
 The PBPK model was developed using in vitro data for the following drugs: Atazanavir (ATV), Ritonavir (RTV), and Rifampicin (RIF).
 RIF, used in the treatment of TB for patients coinfected with HIV, is a substrate and a potent inducer of cytochrome P-450 oxidative enzymes and the P-glycoprotein (P-gp) transport.
 ATV, an HIV protease inhibitor (PIs), is a P-gp and CYP3A4 substrate extensively metabolized by the liver, and the co-administration of both drugs promotes a substantial decrease in ATV plasma concentration.
 RTV is a substrate of CYP3A and CYP2D6, additionally, it is a potent inhibitor of CYP3A.
 Moreover, it is considered a P-gp substrate and inhibitor.
-The coadministration of ATV/r improves the pharmacokinetic parameters and efficacy of ATV and, the virologic activity, decreasing the genetic resistance.Rilpivirine (RPV) is metabolised by CYP3A4 whereas cabotegravir (CAB) is metabolised by UGT1A1 and UGT1A9, on top of its minor renal elimination.
+The coadministration of ATV/r improves the pharmacokinetic parameters and efficacy of ATV and, the virologic activity, decreasing the genetic resistance.

 ## PBPK model
 The model was designed using Simbiology® v.5.8.2, a product of MATLAB® v.R2019a (MathWorks, Natick, MA, USA 2019).
 The detailed methodology is described in the published manuscript entitled: Predicting Drug-Drug Interactions between Rifampicin and Ritonavir-Boosted Atazanavir Using PBPK Modelling, Clinical Pharmacokinetics - DOI: 10.1007/s40262-021-01067-1.